Cookies on the Gambling Commission website

 • remote external lottery managers (ELM) and society lotteries (sales greater than £250,000 per year).

 Newly licensed remote gambling operators with one or more of the above licences must submit a security audit within 6 months of the granting of the licence.
-Where licensees do not commence trading within this period, they may apply to the Commission to submit their security audit within 6 months of commencing trading.
+Where licensees do not commence trading within this period, they may apply to the Gambling Commission (the Commission) to submit their security audit within 6 months of commencing trading.

 Submitting reports